Can I Paint My House Any Colour in NSW?

 Freestanding homes (no strata)

-If you own a standard freestanding house that is not part of a strata scheme and has no heritage listing, you can generally paint it any colour without council approval.
-This covers most suburban homes in Newcastle, Lake Macquarie, and the Hunter region.
+Say you own a standard freestanding house.
+It is not in a strata scheme and has no heritage listing.
+Then you can usually paint it any colour without council approval.
+This covers most suburban homes in Newcastle, Lake Macquarie, and the Hunter.

-That said, some suburbs have neighbourhood character guidelines or covenants on newer estates that restrict extreme colour choices.
-Check your property title or developer conditions if your home was built in the last 10 to 15 years.
+That said, some suburbs have character guidelines.
+Newer estates may also have covenants that limit bold colour choices.
+So check your property title or developer conditions.
+This matters most if your home is 10 to 15 years old.

 Strata schemes and by-laws

-Under NSW strata law, changes to the external appearance of common property need approval from the owners corporation.
-This includes painting external walls, balcony ceilings, front doors (if common property), and any surface visible from outside the lot.
+Under NSW strata law, outside changes to common property need owners corporation approval.
+This includes external walls, balcony ceilings, and front doors, if they are common property.
+It also covers any surface seen from outside the lot.

 A special resolution at a general meeting is typically needed.
 This means at least 75% of votes cast must be in favour.
 Some schemes have by-laws that delegate minor maintenance, such as same-colour repaints, to the strata manager.